Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 He looked away.
 “First,” he said, “I’d like to know how long you’ve been in possession of the Stygian Tiger Seal.”

-Xue Yang’s face froze and paled.
-A second later he laughed, and the source of Wei Wuxian’s shiver—the source of the cold and dead aura weighing over Yi City—fell out of his sleeve.
+Xue Yang’s face stilled and paled.
+A second later he laughed, and the source of Wei Wuxian’s shivers—the source of the cold and dead aura weighing over Yi City—fell out of his sleeve.

 The two halves of the Seal looked as smooth and whole as if Wei Wuxian had never destroyed them.